 - The initiative has four main components: convening regional summits with agency representatives, stakeholders, and national water quality/HAB experts; developing Action Plans and providing nearly $60 million in grant funding for implementation; in-lake mitigation pilot projects; and, conducting advanced research and monitoring.

 - 12 priority lakes were identified, including five Finger Lakes in the Lake Ontario watershed (Conesus, Honeoye, Cayuga, Owasco, and Skaneateles Lakes).

-- Researchers deployed advanced monitoring stations to nearshore and offshore sites on Skaneateles Lake, Owasco Lake, and Seneca Lake, which provide real-time water-quality information that contributes to the understanding of HABs development, duration, and effects on water quality.
+- Researchers deployed advanced monitoring stations to nearshore and offshore sites on Skaneateles Lake, Owasco Lake, and Seneca Lake, which provide real-time water-quality information (shown on map below) that contributes to the understanding of HABs development, duration, and effects on water quality.